 Pros:

-- Removes up to 30 pints of moisture per day and covers large areas effectively.
+- Removes up to 30 pints of moisture per day under suitable conditions and covers larger areas effectively.

 - Offers convenient drainage options, including a 68oz tank and continuous drain hose.

-- Includes useful features like a quiet sleep mode, laundry dry mode, timer, and easy mobility.
+- Includes useful features like quiet sleep mode, laundry dry mode, timer, and easy mobility.

 Cons:

-- The 68oz tank may require frequent emptying if continuous drainage isn’t used.
+- The 68oz tank may require frequent emptying if continuous drainage is not used.

 - Lacks advanced smart-home connectivity or app-based controls.